ViniciusLima10/devfinances/README.md

 🪐Essa versao em especifico possui um "Theme Switcher" visando melhorar a experiencia do usuario que também salva a preferencia escolhida pelo usuario no navegador.

+// English

+🪐Financial control application developed by Mayk Brito during the Discover Marathon offered by Rocketseat.

+🪐The goal of the application is to make people's financial control easier and faster.

+🪐Every data about money spent and earned stay saved in Local Storage on browser, therefore, once the page is updated, the data won't be lost.

+🪐This version has a "Theme Switcher", which looks for improving users experience and also save their preferences chosen by them on browser.